Reparatory Justice MSc/MA

 The University of Glasgow African Excellence Award aims to support high achieving students from across Africa in their journey to become Future World Changers.
 We are looking for students who wish to undertake Masters level study, to further develop their knowledge and skills, in order to positively contribute to their community in the future.

-The University is offering up to 16 scholarships for International students from Africa, starting a 1 year postgraduate taught Masters programme, in any discipline for academic session 2026/27.
+The University is offering up to 16 scholarships for International students from Africa, starting a one year postgraduate taught Masters programme, in any discipline for academic session 2026/27.
 The scholarship is a full tuition fee waiver.

 University of Glasgow Caribbean Excellence Award